kerko/sysadm-project/projectproposal.md

 Our plan is to show how to use Vagrant to set up consistent development environments.
 We will show this for the case of web development.
 We also combine Vagrant with Docker to create a more production like environment, with separate instances and IP's for webserver, database and other services.
 Using Docker we minimize the performance impact of each development environment.
 Since we run docker containers instead of additional vm's for webserver and databases, we save valuable resources on the developers system.
 Because docker containers share resource with the host operating system they run on, it is possible to run more than one development environment at the same time.
-Also vagrant reduces the effort to get the whole environment up and running to a single  `vagrant up` .
+Also Vagrant reduces the effort to get the whole environment up and running to a single  `vagrant up` .

-### We will provide an development environment with the following software:
+### We will provide a development environment with the following software:

-* Chrome and Firefox
+* Chrome, Opera and Firefox
 * git
-* Atom as graphical editor
+* Atom as a graphical editor
-* optional Ruby or Python
+* optional Ruby and/or Python
-* wireshark for debugging
+* Wireshark for debugging
-* Additional tools needed for web development
+* additional tools needed for web development

-  We need to research whats most common and should be included.
+  We need to research what are the most common tools and should be included.
 Maybe define different tool chains and create sperate Images.

 ### Following Docker containers will also run in the Vagrant provided VM: